 Students seeking admission to medical school may follow any major pattern.
 However, they should also seek the advice of a premedical advisor.
-For more information, see page 62 and consult exercise science professor Sharon Brown or biology professor Kathleen Jagger in the Division of Natural Sciences and Mathematics.
+For more information, see page 63 and consult exercise science professor Sharon Brown or chemistry professor Eva Csuhai or biology professor Belinda Sly.